-The years of account that remain open at 31 December 2021 attract a foreign currency exchange exposure.
+The 2019 year of account has closed and the result is fixed in sterling.
+Only the years of account that remain open at 31 December 2022 attract a foreign currency exchange exposure.
 The syndicate annual accounts include a table that summarises the exposure of the financial assets and liabilities to foreign currency exchange risk at the reporting date.